 Subjects must not be made to give up legal rights or be given the impression that they are being asked to do so.

-Yes.
-The IRB Committee may waive the requirement for the investigator to obtain a signed consent form for some or all subjects if it finds that:
+The IRB may waive the requirement for the investigator to obtain signed consent for some or all of the subjects if it finds that:

 - the research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context.